-The Dairy lies on The Atkinson Ground Estate in the heart of the Lake District, overlooking the northeast head of Coniston Water, a huddle of houses and barns set amongst extensive grounds, with views of the nearby lake.
+The Dairy lies on The Atkinson Ground Estate set in the heart of the Lake District.
+Located not far from the northeast head of Coniston Water, Atkinson Ground is a group of individualy and privately owned houses and barns for both residential and holiday letting.

-Very well furnished, as recognised by the Visit England 5 Star award, the cottage offers guests comfortable accommodation, along with all the benefits of the nearby village amenities and a fantastic landscape to explore.
-Nearby you have one of a our most beatuiful lakes, a rugged mountain range, plenty of activities on, in and around the water, along with pubs, cafes, shops and a micro bewery - perfect.
+Very well furnished, as recognised by the Visit England 4 Star Gold award, the cottage offers guests comfortable accommodation, along with all the benefits of the nearby village amenities and a fantastic landscape to explore.
+Nearby you have one of a our most beautiful lakes, a rugged mountain range, plenty of activities on, in and around the water, along with pubs, cafes, shops and a micro brewery - perfect.

 From the oak front door you step into the kitchen - dining room with dining table and chairs set on a fine flagged floor.
 To one end is a super hand painted bespoke kitchen, topped off with granite work surfaces, this along with all the mod cons you would need to create light lunches and sumptuous dinners.

 From the kitchen, stairs lead up to the sitting room, cosy and welcoming.
-With its log burning stove, comfortable sofa, arm chair and occassional lighting, all is perfect for curling up with a good book or, for a bit of real chilling out, there is a super flat sceen TV.
+With its log burning stove, comfortable sofa, arm chair and occasional lighting, all is perfect for curling up with a good book or, for a bit of real chilling out, there is a super flat screen TV.

-A further stairway takes you up to the bedroom comforably furnished with a king sized bed.
+A further stairway takes you up to the bedroom comfortably furnished with a king sized bed.

 The bathroom has a super whirlpool bath for you to relax in and unwind after a days walking and exploration.
 There is also an overhead shower, basin and WC.